MetaFabInc/openapi-spec/README.md

 The spec.json file contained in this repository is always up to date and automatically updated anytime our production APIs are updated with new features, changed endpoints, and more.

-Visit https://trymetafab.com to learn more.
+Visit https://trymetafab.com to learn more